witstep/xvWidgets/README.md

 # xvWidgets

-A cross-platform C++ GUI toolkit for OpenCV with Qt and wxWidgets bindings
+An experimental cross-platform C++ GUI toolkit for OpenCV with Qt and wxWidgets bindings

+## Status

+The library is in an early development phase, major API and architecture can happen at any moment.
+It should become minimally usable and stable from the moment sample applications appear in the repository.

+## Introduction

+The goal of the project is to consolidate the code base and lessons learned from developing desktop applications, with both computer vision and GUI requirements, into a set of reusable components.

+The usefulness of some components is not apparent and they may seem pointless.
+They are being built as a result of enforcing a basic set of conventions, and in the hope they can become useful in the future as building blocks of applications not yet imagined.

 ## Features
 * Conventions